2013 Belk Bowl: Cincinnati Bearcats

 The Bearcats continued their winning ways in the American Athletic Conference, finishing at 9–3 overall and 6–2 in the American.
 After a 31–24 overtime defeat at home against the rival Louisville Cardinals (which saw Louisville retain The Keg of Nails for the foreseeable future), bowl director Will Webb extended an invitation to play in the game.

-This will be Cincinnati's second consecutive (and overall) Belk Bowl; the Bearcats had previously won the game in 2012, defeating the Duke Blue Devils by a score of 48–34.
-It will also end the Belk Bowl's six-year partnership with The American (formerly the Big East, as that tie-in will go to the Southeastern Conference from 2014 through at least 2019.
+This was Cincinnati's second consecutive (and overall) Belk Bowl; the Bearcats had previously won the game in 2012, defeating the Duke Blue Devils by a score of 48–34.
+It was the final Belk Bowl played under their six-year partnership with The American (formerly the Big East, as that tie-in went to the Southeastern Conference the following year.

 North Carolina Tar Heels

 College football analyst Phil Steele and CBS Sports writer Jerry Palm (as of December 6) projected that the Tar Heels would be the other team invited to play in the game.
 This was confirmed on December 8.

-The Tar Heels are only the sixth team since the regular season expanded to 12 games in 2006 to start the season 1–5 and be invited to a bowl.
+The Tar Heels were only the sixth team since the regular season expanded to 12 games in 2006 to start the season 1–5 and be invited to a bowl.
 They reeled off five consecutive wins, including four straight conference wins, to become bowl eligible.
 This will be North Carolina's fourth appearance in what is now the Belk Bowl.
 They previously appeared in the game in 2004 (losing to Boston College), 2008 (losing to West Virginia) and 2009 (losing to Pittsburgh).
 The 2004 appearance came when the bowl was known as the Continental Tire Bowl; the 2008 and 2009 appearances came when it was the Meineke Car Care Bowl.
 The Tar Heels have accounted for two of the largest crowds in the bowl's history.
 The 2008 game attracted a crowd of 73,712, the most in the bowl's history.
 The 2004 game attracted a crowd of 70,412.
 Charlotte is only two hours south of Chapel Hill, and the Tar Heels have a large alumni and fan base in the area.